 Start Django Tutorial

-At this point, you can run through the tutorial, modifying the data model, and interacting with components in the shell, have fun!
+At this point, you can run through the tutorial, modify the data model, and interact with components in the shell, have fun!